Kalem Company: Olcott leadership

 Under the direction of Sidney Olcott, Kalem made a number of significant films, including the first adaptation of Ben Hur and the following year, Dr. Jekyll and Mr. Hyde.
 In 1910 Olcott gave actress Alice Joyce her first acting job in his production of The Deacon's Daughter.

 The winter studios of the Kalem Company showing outbuildings on the grounds of the Roseland Hotel on the St. Johns River near Jacksonville, Florida.
 The cannons were used in Kalem's Civil War-themed productions like The Drummer Girl of Vicksburg and The Confederate Ironclad.

 The one-reel version of Ben Hur – in which Manhattan Beach, Brooklyn was used as the location for the Holy Land – was made without obtaining the rights to the book, the usual procedure in the industry at the time, and Kalem was sued by the estate of the author, Lew Wallace.
 After the U.S. Supreme Court ruled against Kalem in 1911 in Kalem Co. v.
 Harper Bros., they reached a settlement which paid the estate $25,000 – an extremely large amount for the time.
-The action helped to establish the necessity for film studios to obtain the motion picture rights for the properties they wished to utilize.
+The action helped to establish the necessity for film studios to obtain the motion picture rights for the properties they wished to use.

 In 1910 the company shot a film in Ireland, making Kalem the first movie studio to travel outside the United States to film on location.
 As director, Olcott headed a small team in Ireland: Kalem's leading lady and principal screenwriter, Gene Gauntier, and cameraman George Hollister.
 There, they filmed A Lad from Old Ireland in Cork area plus a scenic film The Irish Honeymoon shot in Blarney Castle, Glengarriff, Gap of Dunloe, the Lakes of Killarney and Dublin.
 After the team went to Germany to film The Little Spreewald Maiden, a love story in the Spreewald with Gauntier and Olcott in the lead characters.